 4K is superior in terms of quality, details, sharpness and all other aspects you look for in creating your home cinema experience, and nowadays it doesn’t have to be an expensive investment, as 4K projectors are increasingly more affordable.

 If your current 1080P projector is ceiling mounted, here are a few things you need to check before starting to upgrade.

 You should check your current cinema setup before getting a new 4K UHD projector, including the ceiling mount position, screen, cable and player.

 2. Ceiling mount position and screen size:

+Most people would not like to get involved in complicated installation projects or make changes to their interior design when it comes time to renew audio equipment.
 Being able to keep the existing ceiling mount and screen set up makes it a lot easier for 4K home cinema upgrades.
 Therefore, you should be aware of the projector and screen distances.
 If the current distance of your ceiling mount to screen is within 2.5m-3.94m, then with BenQ W2700 home cinema projector you could simply enjoy 4K content with a 100” screen without repositioning the mount.
 It makes upgrading even easier if you already own one of the popular BenQ projectors (W1070 / W1070+ / W2000 / W1110 / W1090) since the W2700 was designed with the same throw ratio in order to be compatible with your existing cinema setup.

 3. Ceiling mount: